robbert-vdh/yabridge/README.md

 - Implement missing features:
   - GUIs.
   - `AEffect` updates, if that's a thing.
-  - Fix `processReplacing` forwarding.
-The forwarding works, but plugins don't write any audio.
 - Add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.